 READY, SET, GO

 Much attention is paid to technical optimization during a new website build.
 But Google is famous for changing its algorithm calculus (Penguin, Panda and the like) in its quest to provide the highest quality results relevance from a search query.
 Google updates consequently may change a best practice or mandate that a new file type like sitemap or robots txt be added to a website’s directory.
 Thankfully, backend Utility updates need only be performed periodically primarily on older websites.
 But like a car that although runs requires a maintenance tune-up so too older website must get Technical tune ups to ensure compliance with the latest guidelines.

 Digital Dirt Under the Nails

-On-page Technical SEO is a utility function performed strictly for the benefit of search-engines but which also work to enhance the user experience somewhat as well.
+On-page Technical SEO is a utility function performed strictly for the benefit of search-engines.
+It also works to enhance user experience as well.
 Keywords may be developed as a part of Technical SEO service and the density of keywords on a page analyzed.
 Or, marketing folks may generate keywords and phrases as well as write the Meta text.

 But it is a technician’s job to physically add the Meta text to the site’s backend pages as well as perform other backend tasks such as optimizing page titles, H1 tags and adding image alt text.
-In addition, Technical SEO considers page size and load times, 301 redirection and 404 Error pages and make repairs search engine unfriendly and user annoyances like broken links.
+In addition, Technical SEO considers page size and load times, 301 redirection, and 404 Error pages.
+Website page optimization includes repairs to make a website more search engine friendly and remove little user annoyances like broken links.